Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 The Church of the Good Shepherd Lake Tekapo

 However, the historic stone church also draws crowds who want to capture the quaint structure on camera and explore nearby.
+The best time to go is early in the morning or before the sun sets, when crowds are typically fewer.

 Sheep Dog Statue